Mark de Bretton Platts

-Mark de Bretton Platts (born 1947) is a philosopher at the Instituto de Investigaciones Filosóficas de la Universidad Nacional Autónoma de México (Institute for Philosophical Investigation, National Autonomous University of Mexico).
+Mark de Bretton Platts (born 1947) is an English philosopher who is Research Professor of Philosophy at the Instituto de Investigaciones Filosóficas de la Universidad Nacional Autónoma de México (Institute for Philosophical Investigation, National Autonomous University of Mexico).
 He is well known for criticizing the Humean theory of motivation, especially in his book Ways of Meaning (1979/1997).

 Life

 Platts was born in England in 1947.
 He studied philosophy at University College, Oxford, where he received his Bachelor of Philosophy in 1972.
 He has won several prizes for his academic work, such as the Henry Wilde Prize (in 1969) and the John Locke Prize (in 1971) from Oxford University.

 Platts was a lecturer at Birkbeck College, University of London, for a period in the 1970s and 1980s, where he lectured on philosophical logic and the philosophy of language and also on Descartes and Locke.
 His colleagues included Roger Scruton, Ian McFetridge, and Samuel Guttenplan.

 Platts was a strong believer in the tutorial system at Birkbeck.